 MESSAGE FROM STEPHEN

-At HTA, it’s about being pushed and learning to push yourself.
+At HTA School of Culinary Art, it’s about being pushed and learning to push yourself.
 To do more, more than you can imagine.
 To do better, better than you think is possible.
 The Hotel, Restaurant and Catering Industry remains strong and growing, as does Hospitality and Tourism, the world’s fastest growing employment sector, giving each graduate assured opportunity in a strong market globally.

-My last words to budding Chefs are: Don’t aim to be good, aim to be great, and have fun.”
+My closing words to budding Chefs are: Don’t aim to be good, aim to be great, and have fun.”

-Chef Stephen Billingham, Director of HTA and President of the South African Chefs Association.
+Chef Stephen Billingham, Director of HTA and Honorary President of the South African Chefs Association.